RAF Odiham

 Post War

-Into The Jet Age
+Into the Jet Age

-As the war came to a close jet aircraft began to be seen in the skies, the most successful of which was the Luftwaffe's Messerschmitt Me 262 in its combat record.
-The British had developed the Gloster Meteor and although it had never met the 262 in combat, it is difficult to conclude which aircraft would have prevailed in a dogfight.
+As the war came to a close, jet aircraft began to be seen in the skies, the most successful of which was the Luftwaffe's Messerschmitt Me 262 in its combat record.
+The British had developed the Gloster Meteor, and although it had never met the 262 in combat, it is difficult to conclude which aircraft would have prevailed in a dogfight.
 The 262 was more advanced and faster than the Meteor, but its Junkers Jumo 004 B-1s turbojets were notoriously unreliable.

-At the conclusion of 1949 the Wing upgraded to the F.5 variant of the Vampire, with 72 Squadron leaving for North Weald in March 1950. |
+At the conclusion of 1949, the Wing upgraded to the F.5 variant of the Vampire, with No. 72 Squadron leaving for North Weald in March 1950. |

-During their time flying Meteors from Odiham the squadrons took part in many RAF and NATO exercises, but it became apparent in the Korean War that the Meteor was an obsolete design when pitted against the likes of the swept wing MiG-15, new designs for the RAF were in procurement and would in time appear at Odiham, but more of that later. |
+During their time flying Meteors from Odiham, the squadrons took part in many RAF and NATO exercises, but it became apparent in the Korean War that the Meteor was an obsolete design when pitted against the likes of the swept-wing MiG-15.
+New designs for the RAF were in procurement and would, in time, appear at Odiham, but more of that later. |

 A Royal Review